Imaccer/SFND_2D_Feature_Tracking/MidTermReport.md

 | **MP.9 Performance Evaluation 3** | Log the time it takes for keypoint detection and descriptor extraction.
 The results must be entered into a spreadsheet and based on this data, the TOP3 detector / descriptor combinations must be recommended as the best choice for our purpose of detecting keypoints on vehicles. | `sorted_performance_metrics.csv` |  | Measured and logged the time for detection and extraction processes.
 Analyzed results to recommend the top 3 detector-descriptor combinations as follows: 1.
 FAST/BRIEF.
 2. FAST/ORB 3.
 ORB/BRIEF . |

-## Conclusion

-This report details the implementation and evaluation of keypoint detection and descriptor techniques as required by the project rubric.
-Each criterion has been addressed with corresponding solutions and evaluations.
-The results of